mondele/btt-writer-docs/docs/dUpload.rst

 1. Click the bar Export to USFM File.

-2. The computer's File Explorer window opens to the translationStudio folder.
+2. The computer's File Explorer window opens to the BTT Writer folder.
 Using the file manager, navigate to the desired location on the computer to save the file.

 3. Rename the file if desired.